apnadkarni/iocp/BUILD_INSTRUCTIONS.md

 ## Visual C++

 Run `release.cmd` in the top level directory after editing the paths at top of the file.
-This will create a distribution in the dist/VERSION directory with support for all combinations of Tcl 8/9 and x86/x64.
+This will create a distribution in the dist/iocp-VERSION directory with support for all combinations of Tcl 8/9 and x86/x64 and a zip archive.

 ## MinGW64